Wingate School (Spain)

 Wingate School is a British international school in Arona, Tenerife, Spain.
-It achieved the rating of "Outstanding in every category" by British Schools Overseas (BSO) inspectors in 2023.
+It achieved the rating of "Outstanding in every category" by British Schools Overseas (BSO) inspectors for the past 2 inspections in a row.
 It teaches from Foundation to Sixth Form (3-18 years).

 History

 The school was founded as a primary school by two parents in 1982, and it initially had 7 students: their own two sons and five other expatriate children from the local area.
-The mother is still involved in the school and one of the two sons remains an active proprietor.

 When the COVID-19 pandemic hit Tenerife in 2020, holidaymakers on the island were quarantined in their hotel.
 The school staff organised donations from local bookshops and others to provide books and games for the stranded tourists.

 In response to the Russian Invasion of Ukraine in 2022, the school offered free tuition to children up to 13 years old who had been forced out of their homes in the conflict.
 The offer was limited to 24 children (2 per class) in order to keep class sizes down.

 The school celebrated its 40th anniversary in 2022 with five of the original seven pupils returning for the event.